clkride/Address_Risk_Detection_Models/README.md

 ### Test Name: One Way ANOVA

 I conducted a One-Way Analysis of Variance (ANOVA) using a linear regression model to explore the relationship between the alignment of the current address with the vehicle registration address and its impact on the premium amount.

-The one-way ANOVA assesses the impact of different levels of the categorical variable on the variability in the numeric variable.
+* **Test Result**:

+### Interpretation:
 I assessed the statistical significance of the variable to determine its influence on premium variations.

-### Interpretation:
 - If the p-value is less than the chosen significance level (e.g., 0.05), we will reject the null hypothesis, suggesting a significant impact of the 'current_address_same_as_vehicle_registration_address' variable on premiums.
 - If the p-value is greater than the significance level, we will fail to reject the null hypothesis, indicating no significant impact.